tofaramususa/typescript-scraper/API.md

 ## Rate Limits

 The API implements rate limiting to be respectful to PapaCambridge:
-- 2-second delays between requests
+- 500ms delays between requests
 - Maximum 3 retry attempts
-- Concurrent job limit (handled by Cloudflare Queues)

 ## Data Storage

 - **PDFs**: Stored in Cloudflare R2 with organized paths
 - **Metadata**: Stored in PostgreSQL (Neon) with full-text search
-- **Job Status**: Tracked in Cloudflare KV
 - **Embeddings**: Generated using OpenAI API for semantic search

 ## Supported URLs